OpenNebula/marketplace-docs/source/service/k3s.rst

 .. prompt:: text [master]# auto

    [master]# kubectl get nodes
-   NAME                                    STATUS   ROLES    AGE     VERSION onekube-ip-192-168-122-10.localdomain   Ready    master   10h     v1.13.4 onekube-ip-192-168-122-11.localdomain   Ready    <none>   7h57m   v1.13.4
+   NAME                        STATUS   ROLES                  AGE    VERSION onek3s-ip-192-168-150-101   Ready    control-plane,master   150m   v1.21.5+k3s2
+   onek3s-ip-192-168-150-102   Ready    <none>                 63s    v1.21.5+k3s2

-.. _k8s_oneflow:
+.. _k3s_oneflow:

 OneFlow Integration
 -------------------

 .. note::

-    On **OpenNebula 6.0 and newer** you can use dedicated appliance `Service Kubernetes 1.21 - KVM <https://marketplace.opennebula.io/appliance/dd6ed430-bd6d-11eb-9e90-98fa9bde1a93>`__ to run a Kubernetes cluster managed by OneFlow in a simple way.
+    On **OpenNebula 6.0 and newer** you can use dedicated appliance `Service K3s 1.21.5+k3s2 - KVM <https://marketplace.opennebula.io/appliance/aeb3dc2d-b0ba-4aed-ae87-3122e93edb65>`__ to run a K3s cluster managed by OneFlow in a simple way.
 The result is very same as with the manual configuration described below.

-The Kubernetes appliance (optionally) integrates with the OpenNebula `OneFlow service <https://docs.opennebula.io/stable/management_and_operations/multivm_service_management/appflow_use_cli.html>`_ to enable one-click multi-node cluster deployment.
-A template for OneFlow is not part of the imported Marketplace appliance and on older versions of OpenNebula (prior 6.0) it must be created manually (in OpenNebula 6.0+ you have access to the Kubernetes Service Template directly from the marketplace - as mentioned in the note above).
+The K3s appliance (optionally) integrates with the OpenNebula `OneFlow service <https://docs.opennebula.io/stable/management_and_operations/multivm_service_management/appflow_use_cli.html>`_ to enable one-click multi-node cluster deployment.
+A template for OneFlow is not part of the imported Marketplace appliance and on older versions of OpenNebula (prior 6.0) it must be created manually (in OpenNebula 6.0+ you have access to the K3s Service Template directly from the marketplace - as mentioned in the note above).
 The template can be created over the Sunstone wizard, or by providing a JSON specification.

 .. important::